 Transfer Pathway Frequently Asked Questions

 The Transfer Pathway program allows students to apply in the Spring semester of their first year of college for admittance as early as Fall of their second year if they have 30 transferrable credit hours completed by June 15 and meet the GPA requirements to transfer to UGA.
 This Transfer Pathway program allows students an opportunity to apply a semester earlier than the traditional transfer route.
+The Transfer Pathway program is only for students who were invited to participate in this program.

 You don’t need to formally accept the Transfer Pathway program.
 Your Transfer application will automatically be flagged as a Pathway student when it is submitted.